 Temporal discounting test: Present a finding from 9 months ago to a stakeholder.
 If their first response is “is this still relevant?” without checking, temporal discounting is active.

-Knowledge decay isn’t a technology problem, a process problem, or a people problem.
-It’s an infrastructure problem.
-The solution is infrastructure that makes customer intelligence permanent by design — a customer intelligence hub where nothing learned is ever lost.
+Knowledge decay is not a technology problem, a process problem, or a people problem.
+It is an infrastructure problem.
+The solution is infrastructure that makes customer intelligence permanent by design — a customer intelligence hub where nothing learned is ever lost, paired with a research cadence that keeps the validation streams populated.